-AMG has developed an innovative transaction structure which it believes is a superior succession planning alternative for growing mid-sized investment management firms.
+AMG has developed an innovative transaction structure which it believes addresses the succession planning needs of growing mid-sized investment management firms.
 The Company believes that the AMG Structure appeals to target firms for both financial and operational reasons:

 - The AMG Structure allows owners of mid-sized investment management firms to sell a portion of their interest, while ongoing management retains a significant ownership interest, with the opportunity to realize value for that interest in the future. - The AMG Structure provides management of each Affiliate with autonomy over the day-to-day operations of their firm, and includes a revenue sharing arrangement which provides that a specified percentage of revenues are retained to pay operating expenses at the discretion of the Affiliate's management.